DeanHazineh/DiffVis/README.md

-<h1 align="center">Grayscale to Hyperspectral at Any Resolution Using A Phase-Only Lens (In Progress of Uploading)</h1>
+<h1 align="center"> Grayscale to Hyperspectral at Any Resolution Using A Phase-Only Lens</h1>

 <h2> This page is in development.
 Files will be added and modified.
 This is an early access. </h2>
 <p align="center">
   <a href="https://deanhazineh.github.io/publications/DiffVis/diffvis_home.html">
     <img src="https://img.shields.io/badge/Project-Website-blue?style=for-the-badge" alt="Project Page">